 Many tourism enterprises recognize the importance of ongoing conservation activity to the visitor experience; others should be encouraged to do so.
-Enterprises will be encouraged to support biodiversity, through maintaining habitats on their own properties and supporting local conservation initiatives, in cash or kind.
-Financial support for conservation activity can also be raised from tourists and is providing an increasingly important source of income.
-Tourists can also become engaged in practical ways, for example through participating in conservation holidays.
+Enterprises will be encouraged to support biodiversity, through maintaining habitats on their properties and supporting local conservation initiatives, in cash or kind.
+Financial support for conservation activity can also be raised from tourists providing an increasingly important source of income.
+Tourists can also become engaged in practical ways, for example by participating in conservation holidays.